 COVID-19: Avoiding Scams

 If you received an email from the Centers for Disease Control and Prevention about the coronavirus outbreak, would you click on a link?
 If someone came to your door offering a test, would you give them money?
 Criminals are counting on it.
+We want to help protect you, your identity and your pocketbook.
 Please see the tips below and watch the video at the bottom of this page.

 COVID-19 ONLINE SCAMS

 Scammers are taking advantage of COVID-19 fears with websites selling fake products and using false emails and social media to collect your money and personal information.
-Particularly alarming are emails about COVID-19 that appear to be from trusted business partners, government or public institutions but are really attempts to unleash malware.
+Particularly alarming are emails about vaccines, home test kits, investment opportunities and more that appear to be from trusted business partners, government or public institutions but are really attempts to unleash malware.
 Stay safe and protected!

 HOW DO I KNOW IF AN EMAIL IS LEGITIMATE OR A SCAM?